Building on initial work

 The project explores why transformative adaptation does not happen more often and how adaptation decision-making processes could be made more inclusive and integrated in order to promote more transformative approaches.
 It specifically seeks to increase the understanding of transformative adaptation and improve adaptation decision making in the context of Southeast Asian coastal cities.

 - Workshop on barriers and opportunities for transformative adaptation (Bonn, 23-24 June 2019)

-Building on recent UNRISD work on transformative adaptation, we will organize a workshop with 8-10 selected adaptation experts from Ho Chi Minh City and Jakarta in order to discuss limits, barriers and opportunities for transformative change in the two cities and foster mutual learning and understanding of the challenges of transformative adaptation in these specific contexts.
-The workshop may be complemented by a public seminar session to engage a wider audience.
-Discussions will be summarized in an online UNRISD Event Brief.
+Building on recent UNRISD work on transformative adaptation, we organized a workshop with 10 selected adaptation experts from Ho Chi Minh City and Jakarta in order to discuss limits, barriers and opportunities for transformative change in the two cities and foster mutual learning and understanding of the challenges of transformative adaptation in these specific contexts.
+The workshop was complemented by a public seminar to engage a wider audience.
+Discussions are summarized in an online UNRISD Event Brief.